arcus-azure/arcus/community/blog/2020-08-Announcing-Arcus-Scripting-v0.1/README.md

 Currently, this module contains the capability to inject content into an ARM template, allowing you to control the formatting of the injected content:
 - `Inject-ArmContent`

-The [docs](https://github.com/arcus-azure/arcus.scripting/blob/master/docs/preview/features/powershell/arm.md) has an example of an OpenAPI specifications you'd want to deploy.
+The [docs](https://github.com/arcus-azure/arcus.scripting/blob/master/docs/preview/features/powershell/arm.md) show you an example of injecting OpenAPI specifications into an ARM template.

 ## Azure DevOps